SecureBlueAcademy/Forensica---Web-Log-Analyzer/README.md

 ## License

-Forensica-Linux is an open-source, free to use for anyone.
+Forensica-Web Log Analyzer is an open-source, free to use for anyone.

 Happy Forensics!

-CSV Output Sample
-CSV Output

-Attack Detection Capabilities
-The tool detects the following attack patterns (non-exhaustive list):